buildWithKanika/EquityList/README.md

 ## Introduction

 This project is designed to manage equality lists effectively.
 It provides a user-friendly interface for managing three types of ledger data: simple, complicated, and duplicate.
-These types of data have been identified based on the provided assignment, which seemed to contain three distinct categories of ledger data.
+These types of data have been identified based on the provided assignment, which seemed to contain three distinct categories of ledger data provided by bank api

 ## Getting Started